FoxNineOne/FarAway-TravelCompanionApp/README.md

-# Far Away - A Travel Companion App
+# FarAway – Travel Companion App

-## Overview
-Far Away is travel companion app that allows you to list all items you need to pack for a trip.
-Once packed, you can tick them off, and see a report in the footer of how many items packed, and how much in % is complete.
-You can also remove items, and sort them.

-This is my first React project, showcasing what I've learnt so far.
+## Overview FarAway is a React-based travel companion application built as part of a structured React learning project.
+The app allows users to create, sort, and manage a packing list for trips, demonstrating core React concepts and component-driven UI design.

 ## Tech Stack
 - React
 - JavaScript
 - HTML
 - CSS

-## Current Features
+## Features
-- User-configurable list - add, what items you need to pack
-- Delete items from the list one by one, or all at once
+- Add and remove items from a packing list
+- Mark items as packed
-- You can sort items by description name, packed status, or the order they were inputted
+- Sort items by input order, description, or packed status
+- Clear list functionality

+## What This Project Demonstrates
+- Functional React components
+- State management with `useState`
+- Derived state and conditional rendering
+- Event handling and controlled inputs
+- Clean component separation

 ## Live Demo
 Current version available at:  🔗 https://faraway-foxnineone.netlify.app/

-## What I Learned
-- Using State and Props to pass data to child elements from Parents
-- Sorting input arrays created from the front-end
-- Using derived state to create dynamic variables over multiple variables that require their own functions to recalculate, this reducing code and re-rendering.
+## Notes This project was completed as part of *The Ultimate React Course* by Jonas Schmedtmann and represents my first complete React application.

 ## How to Run Locally
 1. Clone the repository
 2. Open `index.html` in a browser